Garrett Cooper Player Props: Marlins vs. White Sox

 Garrett Cooper At The Plate

-- In 14.3% of his games this year, he has hit a long ball, and 3.5% of his trips to the plate.
+- Looking at the 43 games he has played this year, he's hit a home run in six of them (14.0%), and in 3.5% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.